RMOnft/openDAW/packages/docs/docs-dev/licensing.md

 # Licensing

-openDAW and all [`@opendaw`](./package-inventory.md) packages are released under a dual-license model:
+openDAW and all [`@opendaw`](./package-inventory.md) packages are released under the [MIT License](../../../../LICENSE).

-- **GPL v3 (or later)** for open-source use.
-Derivative works must also be GPL-compatible.
-- **Commercial licenses** are available for projects that cannot comply with GPL requirements.

-To obtain a commercial license, contact `andre.michelle@opendaw.org` with your project details.
-Contributors should review the [Contributing guide](./contributing.md).

-See the root [LICENSE](../../../../LICENSE) file and [README](../../../../README.md#dual-licensing-model) for more information.
+You may use, modify, and distribute the code in both open and proprietary projects provided that the original copyright notice and license text are included.

+For contribution guidelines, see the [Contributing guide](./contributing.md).